this-josh/2024_Iame_presentation/content.md

 # Our disruption
 <!-- .slide: data-auto-animate -->
-> Reduce Russian gas import by 20% per month from February
+> Reduce Russian gas imports by 20% per month from February

 Note: